I Am Unfit to See Christ

 Since I first began believing in, end-time Christ, I really admired those brothers and sisters who were following along at Christ’s side, who could personally receive Christ’s shepherding and hear His utterances with their own ears.
 I felt that it would be wonderful if I were able to hear Christ speak myself one day, and it would be even more glorious if I could see Him with my own eyes.
 But lately, through listening to Christ’s fellowship, I have come to feel deeply in my heart that I am not fit to see Christ.

 It was when Sermons and Fellowship on Entry Into Life 1-3 were issued.
-After listening to the first volume of fellowship, I felt that the man used byspoke very well.
-When I heard Christ’s fellowship in the second volume, at the time I didn’t know it was His fellowship; I surmised this was probably a leader under the man used by the Holy Spirit, and especially when Christ fellowshiped about the issue of how to view knowledge, I didn’t hear a very enthusiastic reaction from my brothers and sisters, so I was certain my guess was correct.
-I felt that speaker didn’t speak as well as the man used by the Holy Spirit, so I wasn’t listening carefully.
-When hearing the third volume, after the fellowship by the man used by the Holy Spirit, I heard Christ say, “About the brother’s fellowship just now…” and I was even more certain that this speaker must be a leader under the man used by the Holy Spirit, because in the world, leaders always speak first, and their subordinates speak afterward.
+After listening to the first volume of fellowship, I felt that the brother from the above very well.
+When I heard Christ’s fellowship in the second volume, at the time I didn’t know it was His fellowship; I surmised this was probably a leader under the brother from the above, and especially when Christ fellowshiped about the issue of how to view knowledge, I didn’t hear a very enthusiastic reaction from my brothers and sisters, so I was certain my guess was correct.
+I felt that speaker didn’t speak as well as the brother from the above, so I wasn’t listening carefully.
+When hearing the third volume, after the fellowship by the brother from the above, I heard Christ say, “About the brother’s fellowship just now…” and I was even more certain that this speaker must be a leader under the brother from the above, because in the world, leaders always speak first, and their subordinates speak afterward.
 So I hit the button and turned off the player, thinking, “I’ll listen to this later when I have time.”
 On the day I learned from my leader that it was actually Christ’s fellowship, I was shocked, and finally listened seriously to every word of the sermon.